 Winter weather in Sweden

-In fact, Sweden is an underrated winter sports destination, with quieter and no-more-expensive resorts than in the Alps, and a long snow season up in the north.
+Sweden is often overlooked as a winter sports destination, but it offers quieter slopes and comparable prices to the Alps, with a longer and more reliable snow season in the north.
+In places like Kiruna and Abisko, conditions are excellent for winter activities and northern lights viewing.
 Check out our guide to the ins-and-outs, and ups-and-downs, of skiing in Sweden.

 Spring and autumn weather in Sweden